commercetools/connect-product-export-template/README.md

 ## Getting started
 The template contains two separated modules :
-- Full Ingestion : Provides a REST-API to users to export all products from specific store of a commercetools project to external system as initial load or  for full reindexing whenever needed.
+- Full Export : Provides a REST-API to users to export all products from specific store of a commercetools project to external system as initial load or for full reindexing whenever needed.
 - Incremental Updater : Receives message from commercetools project once there are product changes in commercetools store.
 The modified products are then synchronized to the external system.

 Regarding the development of both modules, please refer to the following documetations:
-- Development of Full Ingestion
+- Development of Full Export
 - Development of Incremental Updater

 #### 1. Develop your specific needs